 Johnson Annex, C 30

-Department Chair and Professor, V. McCracken; Associate Professor, T. Chi; Assistant Professors, A. Ghalachyan, C. Hwang, H. Liu, J. Son; Instructors, P. Brown-Hayes, M. Shaheen; Professors Emeriti, L. Bradley, C. Salusso.
+Department Chair and Professor, T. Chi; Assistant Professors, A. Ghalachyan, C. Hwang, H. Liu, X. Lou, J. Son; Instructors, S. Hiscock, M. Shaheen; Professors Emeriti, L. Bradley, C. Salusso.

 Apparel, Merchandising, Design, and Textiles offers Bachelor of Arts and Master of Science degrees, and also participates in the Individual Interdisciplinary Doctoral Program.

 As the largest and most comprehensive 4-year apparel and textiles program that offers a full Apparel Design program and an in-depth Merchandising program in Washington, we offer students all of the tools necessary to succeed in the fashion, textiles and apparel industry.
 We have state of the art classroom and laboratory equipment, fully equipped apparel design studios, a program and curriculum aligned with industry, and nationally and internationally recognized faculty who challenge students to understand all the aspects of the discipline.
 Students in the AMDT department graduate with a thorough understanding of the interdisciplinary nature of the apparel and textile industry across the supply chain.
 The curriculum options are designed to teach students to:

 • Recognize the global world that we live in today by understanding dynamic and diverse political, socio-cultural, and economic systems and how they impact human behavior and industry processes in a global economy.

 • Increase knowledge of the industry by applying industry relevant decision making and creative processes in the selection, production and placement of goods and services that meet consumer needs in the textile, apparel & retail complex using industry best practices.